 Sun screen & midge repellent in the summer

 Any art supplies required including stationary

-If an additional two guests are staying, roll-mats and sleeping bags will be required)
+If an additional guests is staying (max 2) they should bring roll-mats and sleeping bags

 Toiletries (please use natural/organic shower products)

-Travel insurance – read important information on travel to Eigg below
+Travel insurance – read important information on travel to Eigg above

 TELEPHONE & INTERNET

-There is some mobile phone signal at the bothy, but only for those with 4G enabled phones.
-If you want to be without mobile phone signal during your residency, Lucy can arrange a place to keep it outwith the bothy.
+There is some mobile phone signal at the bothy, but only for those with 4G enabled phones on certain networks.
+If you want to be without mobile phone signal during your residency, Lucy can arrange a safe place outwith the bothy to keep your phone.

 The bothy has basics like salt, pepper, cooking oil, tea, matches, foil, kindling and washing up liquid.
-There’s also usually ( although not reliably) a variety of tinned and dried goods (porridge, pasta, rice etc) left by previous artists as well as some herbs and spices, tea and coffee, sugar.
+As well as some herbs and spices, tea and coffee, sugar.
+There is also often a small stock of tinned and dried goods (porridge, pasta, rice etc) left by previous artists.

-An outdoor shower is installed on the decking outside the bothy, with hot water supplied by a back-boiler on the stove and a solar hot water panel.
+An outdoor shower is installed on the decking outside the bothy, with hot water supplied by the stove’s back-boiler and a solar hot water panel.
 There is no washing machine.
 There is a separate composting toilet 15 metres from the bothy, toilet roll is provided.